Mohamed Abdirizak Mohamud

 Mohamed Abdirizak Mohamud is a Somalian politician and the former Minister of Foreign Affairs for Somalia.
-He is currently serving as the Minister of Petroleum and Mineral Resources of Somalia since 12 August 2022.

-Political Career
+Political career

 The first major time Mohamud introduced himself into the Somali political landscape was in 2017, when he ran to be President of Somalia, in which he did not succeed.

 Minister of Foreign Affairs

 On 19 November 2020, Mohamud was appointed to become the new Minister of Foreign Affairs and International Cooperation of Somalia by then Prime Minister Mohamed Hussein Roble, and on 25 November was officially sworn in.
 Three days later on 28 November, Mohamud took over the responsibilities of the job from his predecessor Ahmed Isse Awad.

 As Minister, Mohamud was regarded as an "outspoken" political figure, conducting multiple meetings and talks with Somalia's allies, most notably including the African Union, China, Kenya, Kuwait, Qatar, Turkey, the United Nations, and the United States.

 On 20 November 2021, Mohamud was replaced as minister with Abdisaid Muse Ali in a cabinet reshuffle by PM Roble.
 Mohamud remarked that the unannounced dismissal was a "surprise to me, as much as everyone else" but also stated that he had already submitted his resignation from the office earlier.
 Mohamud cited that "work-related issues" may have been the reason for his untimely departure from office, but failed to specify what these were in hopes that they would be resolved.
 It was reported by MTV Somali that the issues may have stemmed from Mohamud being too close to President Mohamed Abdullahi Mohamed who PM Roble often disagreed with.